What is (good) web design?

-The look of websites has evolved over the last 30 years.
-Do you remember the late 90s and early millennial homepages?
-Gone are those times when you had to dial into the internet to get a connection to read the news or log into Myspace.
-Boxy styles, garish colors, limited fonts along with no clear positioning of text made these early sites resemble collages of Word documents and photos stuck to a pinboard.
+Do you remember the homepages of the late 90s?
+Boxy styles, garish colors, and limited fonts along with no clear positioning of text made these early sites resemble collages of Word documents and photos stuck to a pinboard.
+While this colorful kaleidoscope was innovative at the time, modern web design has come a long way since then.

 Early web design

-Schematic development of the world wide web
+Schematic development of the World Wide Web

 Styles